guybw/PylontechToESPHome/README.md

 > `serial_proxy` is an official but still **experimental** ESPHome component.
 > If it won't fit your ESP, see [Troubleshooting](#troubleshooting).
+>
+> **Keep `tx_pin`/`rx_pin` exactly as above.** Some visual config tools (e.g.
+> Home Assistant's *ESPHome Device Builder*) default a generic `uart:` block to
+> other pins, such as GPIO4/GPIO5.
+Those aren't a real UART, so ESPHome falls
+> back to bit-banged software serial — it can't keep up with 115200 baud once
+> WiFi is running, and you get exactly the corrupted, garbled responses
+> described in Troubleshooting.

 ---